kismetwireless/kismet-web-docs/content/en/docs/readme/installing/linux.md

 git clone https://www.kismetwireless.net/git/kismet.git
 ```

-If you have a Kismet repo already:
+If you have a Kismet repo checkout already, you can simply update it:

 ```bash
 cd kismet